Vyral/greg-mcdaniel/_drafts/do-sellers-set-the-sales-price.md

 {% include youtube.html %}

-Today marks the launch of my new series on home selling myths.
-Let’s discuss myth No. 1.
+<center><em>Today marks the launch of my new series on home selling myths.
+Let’s discuss myth No. 1.</em></center>

-Today, I’m excited to launch my brand-new series on the 15 home selling myths you need to stop believing.
+<br>Today, I’m excited to launch my brand-new series on the 15 home selling myths you need to stop believing.
 For our first installment, we’re going to be discussing a very common misconception—that sellers set the sales price.

 **What really determines this figure is the home’s condition and location, as well as the condition of the market**.
 But, above even these factors, there is one more component that matters above all others: a buyer’s willingness to pay.
 That’s right—if a buyer isn’t willing to pay the list price you’ve set, then you probably aren’t going to get that amount.